 Type S Mortar

-- Compressive strength: approximately 1,800 PSI
+- Minimum compressive strength: 1,800 PSI

 - Best for: below-grade applications, retaining walls, areas with high lateral load

 - Why it matters: Type S provides higher bond strength and better resistance to soil pressure.
-However, using Type S on above-grade residential walls is a common and costly mistake.
+Using Type S on above-grade residential walls is a common and costly mistake.
 Its rigidity transfers stress to the brick, causing spalling - the brick faces literally pop off.
 We see this constantly on homes where a previous contractor used Type S mortar on a wall that needed Type N.

-Type O Mortar
+Type O and Lime Mortar

 - Best for: historic homes (pre-1920) with soft, handmade brick